CiscoDevNet/node-sparkbot-samples/README.md

 - **About command to get meta info about the bot**
 - **Welcome message as the bot is added in a room**
 - **Fallback message if a command is not recognized**
+- Uses "node-sparky" library to wrap calls to the Cisco Spark REST API

 This bot can be run as is with either a Developer or a Bot access token